top of page

 Excision-Warts may be excised if they are very painful or other wart treatment options have failed.

-Prescription medications-There are several prescription medications that can be used to treat warts of all types, including salicylic acid and imiquimod.
+Prescription medications-There are several prescription medications that can be used to treat warts of all types, including salicylic acid and imiquimo

 If you are lookin for wart treatments, look no further than Clear Skin For You.
 Danielle LeClair, NP can make a proper diagnoses and discuss the best way to treat your wart.
 Schedule an appointment now to have your warts evaluated and treated properly.